The four ASD assessments

 This was the second ASD algorithm implemented in the 3di, around 2009.
 Its scoring is based on 61 questions.
 The corresponding route is ASD_brief (ICD-10).

 The derivation and validation of this assessment was published in The construction and validation of a short form of the developmental, diagnostic and dimensional interview.
+It also sees widespread use especially in non-English translations of the 3di.

 3. DSM-5 extended

 This was the third ASD algorithm implemented in the 3di, around 2013.
 Its scoring is based on 177 questions.
-The corresponding route is ASD_extended (DSM-5 Crit A + B).
+The corresponding route is ASD_extended (DSM-5 Crit A+B).

 4. DSM-5 brief